 - Engaging in the purchasing of systems such as CRM or ERP.

 Regardless of the type of CTO, they work closely with other C-level managers on meeting business goals.

 Required Skills and Qualities of a Good CTO

 The primary duty of the CTO in software product development is to meet the client's requirements and wishes while maintaining stability and the highest level of development profitability.
 They are responsible for the direction and path that the dedicated development team walks towards the final goal.

 To do this, the CTO skills - hard and soft - need to be excellent.
-They must be well versed in the field, and be a good manager and performer.
+They must be well-versed in the field and good managers and performers.
 If to summarize and highlight the basic requirements for the CTO, they must have a consistently high level of:

 - Architecture building skills;

 - Development of tech product vision and roadmap;

 - Quality Assurance, DevOps;

 - Collaboration with product owners and company founders;